 To put it simply, as well as it is important to know how much volume your biceps need to keep its current size, it is at least of similar importance to know how much volume is required to grow your biceps, isn’t it?

-How does the MEV volume could look like?
+How does the MEV volume benchmark look like?

 MEV: 8 sets/week

 On average, most folks obtain good growth with around 8 sets/week.

 Everything below 8 sets/week possibly does not result in good growth at all.

 Therefore I recommend you to stay with at least 8 sets/week.